 Adding and pinning

-Cluster usage mostly consists on adding and removing pins.
-This is usually performed using the
+Cluster usage mostly consists of adding and removing pins.
+This is usually performed by using the

 ipfs-cluster-ctl utility or talking to one of the Cluster APIs.

 ipfs-cluster-ctl <command> --help

 When working with a large number of pins, it is important to keep an eye on the state of the pinset, whether every pin is getting correctly pinned an allocated.
 This section provides in-depth explanations on how pinning works and the different operations that a cluster peer can perform to simplify and maintain the cluster pinsets.

 ipfs-cluster-ctlcommands, but every one of them is using an HTTP REST API endpoint from the cluster peer, so all commands can be performed directly against the API.

 - Adding files

 - Pinning CIDs

 ipfs-cluster-ctl add command is very similar to the